Psalm 78 – Learning from God’s Faithfulness to His Rebellious People

 · The praises of the Lord – teaching them that God was worthy of our adoration and gratitude.

 · God’s strength – His power and greatness above and beyond all.

 · His wonderful works – that is, God’s power and greatness in active assistance to His people.

 i.
 It is still good and necessary for us to pass these things on.
 We should speak often about them and tell the continually unfolding story of how God has done wonderful works in and through His people.

 ii.
 This speaks to the importance of seeing and understanding the hand of God as He moves in and through history.
 “History should ever be the record of the works of God.
 That is to emphasize the important factor.
 History thus written, and thus taught, will so affect hope and memory in youth, as to constrain it to obedience to the God revealed; and this is the way of life for man and nation.”
 (Morgan)

 iii.
-This Psalm emphasizes the strength and the wonderful works of God, and not the strength or wonderful works of His people.
-Psalm 78 is remarkably honest about the failings of God’s people.
-“The supreme quality of this psalm is that throughout all its measures, over against the repeated failure of His people God’s persistent patience is set forth in bold relief.”
+This psalm emphasizes the strength and the wonderful works of God – not the strength or wonderful works of His people.
+This psalm is remarkably honest about the failings of God’s people.
+“The supreme quality of this psalm is that throughout all its measures, over against the repeated failure of His people, God’s persistent patience is set forth in bold relief.”
 (Morgan)

 iv.
 “Those who forget God’s works are sure to fail in their own.”
 (Spurgeon)

 2. (5-8) Teaching one generation to avoid the errors of previous generations.